 — Chris123NT (@Chris123NT) December 29, 2016

 Microsoft has already improved the amount of info shown on the Blue Screen Of Death by adding scannable Qr code which makes troubleshooting the problems a bit easier.
-The Green Screen Of Death (GSOD) is not ground braking but it is welcomable change and it has made the bugs more colorful.
+The Green Screen Of Death (GSOD) is not groundbreaking but it is a welcome change and it has made the bugs more colourful.